r-pufky/docs/docs/os/windows/crashes.md

    additional memory stick after each test.
 7. Always verify your suspected 'defective' stick independently.

 ## CPU's
-Setup [CPUZ](https://www.cpuid.com/softwares/cpu-z.html) and run it.
+Setup [CPUZ][e] and run it.
 It should display your CPU as well as current frequency and voltages.
 Check your voltages to make sure your CPU is getting at least the minimum required to work.

-Setup [prime95](https://www.mersenne.org/download) to stress test CPU.
+Setup [prime95][f] to stress test CPU.

 !!! example "Options ➔ Torture Test ➔ In-place large FFT's"